Daily High to Daily Low: Is It Safe to Buy McEwen Mining Inc. (MUX)?

 MUX’s Market Performance

-MUX stocks went up by 6.08% for the week, with a monthly jump of 15.44% and a quarterly performance of 34.19%, while its annual performance rate touched 73.77%.
-The volatility ratio for the week stands at 7.75% while the volatility levels for the past 30 days are set at 5.49% for McEwen Mining Inc..
-The simple moving average for the period of the last 20 days is 6.91% for MUX stocks with a simple moving average of 38.63% for the last 200 days.
+MUX stocks went down by -8.28% for the week, with a monthly jump of 3.60% and a quarterly performance of 35.85%, while its annual performance rate touched 50.19%.
+The volatility ratio for the week stands at 5.45% while the volatility levels for the past 30 days are set at 5.60% for McEwen Mining Inc..
+The simple moving average for the period of the last 20 days is -3.58% for MUX stocks with a simple moving average of 26.53% for the last 200 days.

 Analysts’ Opinion of MUX